mikemccand/lucene-c-boost/README.md

 <br>
 #WARNING
-Whenever native code is used from Java, if there are bugs, or API mis-use (such as closing a searcher while threads are still searcing against it), then the JVM will hit a SEGV and the OS will kill it.
+Whenever native code is used from Java, if there are bugs (likely!), or API mis-use (such as closing a searcher while threads are still searcing against it), then the JVM will likely hit a SEGV and the OS will kill it.
 You have been warned!